uzay00/CMPE373/2020/3 KarincaKolonisi/readme.md

 # Output
 Write a report which includes:
  - Describe how Ant Colony Optimisation works
- - Describe `Ant Class`
+ - Describe your code for the `Ant Class`
- - Describe `AntColony Class`
+ - Describe your code for the `AntColony Class`
- - Describe Environment
+ - Describe your code for the Environment

+Bring your printed reports on due date.